-Emily Roush is a 40-year-old mom, raising two young children in Indianola, IA.
+Emily is a 43-year-old mom, raising two young children and helping to raise three step-children, in Indianola, IA.
 In 2000, she developed a rare neurological disorder that went undiagnosed for more than a year, leaving her with permanent kidney damage.
-She received a living-donor kidney transplant on March 9, 2016 as well as additional surgery for incision repairs in October of 2016.
-In the month following, she was hospitalized two more times for serious blood clots in lungs and legs and infection.
+She received a living-donor kidney transplant on March 9, 2016 followed by additional surgeries for incision repairs and was hospitalized two more times for serious blood clots in lungs and legs and infection.
+Due to the kidney failure prior to transplantation, she will also forever endure bone pain, arthritis and other medical issues that require costly medications.
 Medical expenses are on-going!

 October 20, 2016